gieoon/isthistextreal/README.md

-# Can you guess which text is real?
+# Can you guess if the text is real?

-Using datasets from GPT-2 to display generated and real text side by side.
+Using datasets from GPT-2 to display randomized text between Webtext and generated texts.

+## Eventually
 Choose a difficulty and guess which text was written by a human and which was made by a computer.

 ---